Season of putsch: Why have coups become popular in Africa?

 This pattern of reacting to military takeovers with optimism is an expression of deep-seated frustration with civilian leaders in Africa, some experts say.

-“The seeming support of the militaries taking over is an indirect support, it is not support for the military,” Leena Kofi Hoffmann, an Africa programme associate fellow with London-based think tank Chatham House, told Al Jazeera.
+“The seeming support of the militaries taking over is an indirect support, it is not support for the military,” Leena Koni Hoffmann, an Africa programme associate fellow with London-based think tank Chatham House, told Al Jazeera.

 “It is an opportunity to say that the government that has been overthrown is a government that does not represent our interest fully,” she said.